PiotrJZielinski/LogPy/README.md

 Logging with a message starting with an exclamation mark (*'!'*) will disable all information, putting just the message in the row.

+### Periodically logging
+If you assign a reference to class to *external_function*, internal thread calls it at regullar intervals.
+Size of the intervals equals `internal_logger_time` value

 ### Running

 The class is designed for running as a separate thread, which would provide exception catching for the log without interrupting main program execution and waiting for other instructions to execute.
 In order to take advantage of the threading use similar code: